Guardians vs. Reds Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up at least one hit in four straight games.
-During his last five outings he is batting .304 with a double, two triples and two RBI.
+- Kwan heads into this game looking to extend his five-game hit streak.
+In his last five games he is batting .391 with a double, two triples and three RBI.

 Kwan Recent Games